KomalPatil4717/Product-Browser/README.md

 ## Deployment

-This project includes `render.yaml` and can be deployed easily on Render.
+The project includes a `render.yaml` file and can be deployed directly on Render.

-Environment variable:
+Required environment variable:

 ```text
 DATABASE_URL